ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/telegram-bot-examples/accept-payments-in-a-telegram-bot-2.md

 ## 📖 What you'll learn
 You'll learn how to:
- - create a Telegram bot in Python3 using Aiogram
+ - Create a Telegram bot in Python3 using Aiogram,
- - work with SQLITE databases
+ - Work with SQLITE databases,
- - work with public TON API
+ - Work with public TON API.

 ## ✍️ What you need to get started
 Install [Python](https://www.python.org/) if you haven't already.

 Install the required PyPi libraries:
- - aiogram
+ - aiogram,
- - requests
+ - requests.

 You can install them with one command in the terminal.
 ```bash